zhy2002/neutron/readme.md

   * Kotlin and Scala.js are not mature enough (e.g. no tree shaking when compile).
   * Even though Java is a bit verbose it is still the preferred source language because of its popularity.

+9. Bean validation of domain info
+  * todo might need to write additional validators for better error reporting.

+10. Write a proper code gen tool with friendly logging and error messages.
+  * The current code gen scheme is fine.

 # Node Roles
 In the node hierarchy a node can have one of three roles: